Frequently Asked Questions

 Modifications:

-Install grab bars in the tub area
+• Install grab bars in the tub area

-Install interior and/or exterior railings
+• Install interior and/or exterior railings

 Repairs:

-Fix hole in floor
+• Fix hole in floor

-Staple down loose wall-to-wall carpet
+• Staple down loose wall-to-wall carpet

 Medical equipment:

-Tub transfer bench
+• Tub transfer bench

-Raised toilet seat
+• Raised toilet seat

 Everyday items:

-Night light for safe transfer from bedroom to bathroom at night
+• Night light for safe transfer from bedroom to bathroom at night

-Sturdy step stool with a rail to reach kitchen cabinets safely
+• Sturdy step stool with a rail to reach kitchen cabinets safely

 Yes.
 Registered Nurses and Occupational Therapists are required to be trained through the program developed by Johns Hopkins School Of Nursing called the Hopkins CAPABLE training program, which consists of the following activities:

-Reading the discipline specific training manuals
+• Reading the discipline specific training manuals

-Completing the CAPABLE Home Visit Simulations (OTs and RNs have access to both discipline simulations.
+• Completing the CAPABLE Home Visit Simulations (OTs and RNs have access to both discipline simulations.
 Encouraged to review both.)

-Office Hours to ask questions, brainstorm ideas, share successes
+• Office Hours to ask questions, brainstorm ideas, share successes

 Occupational therapists can receive American Occupational Therapy Association (AOTA) approved credits for completing the CAPABLE OT training program through the CAPABLE National Center.
 This is currently possible through the contract with The Johns Hopkins School of Nursing which is an AOTA Approved Provider of professional development.
-PD activity approval ID# 03443.
+PD activity approval ID# 11558.
 This intermediate level training is an independent distance learning OT Service delivery course.
-Upon completion of the curriculum the learner is awarded 0.8 CEUs or 8 contact hours.
+Upon completion of the curriculum the learner is awarded 1.0 CEUs or 10 contact hours.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification or other professional recognition.

+Registered nurses can receive American Nurses Credentialing Center’s (ANCC) Commission on Accreditation contact hours for completing the CAPABLE RN training program through the CAPABLE National Center.
 The courses are provided by the Institute for Johns Hopkins Nursing (PO103) which is an ANCC accredited provider of nursing continuing professional development.
-Upon completion of the curriculum, the learner is awarded 8 contact hours.
+Upon completion of the curriculum, the learner is awarded 10 contact hours.
+Upon completion of the curriculum, the learner is awarded 10 contact hours.

 The training for CAPABLE provides team members training in motivational interviewing skills.
 They use these to build the self-efficacy of the older adults who have functional difficulty.
 While the older adult is in charge of what the goals are, the Registered Nurse and Occupational Therapist use their clinical knowledge and experience to support the older adult’s goals through a process of brain storming and action planning.
 This is crucial.
 These skills require critical thinking and experience in working with older adults in their own homes.
-One year of experience as a clinician is recommended.
+One year of experience as a clinician is recommended

 The occupational therapist (OT) and registered nurse (RN) can not be substituted and have the program still be called CAPABLE.
 The training builds from the knowledge base and experience of occupational therapists and registered nurses.
 For instance, building from the education in occupational therapy, the focus is specifically about activity analysis and achieving the best fit between persons and their living environments to maximize daily function and home safety, and reduce difficulties with Activities of Daily Living (ADLs).
 The nurses use their pathophysiological knowledge in addressing pain, mood, and medication complexity.
 The critical thinking involved builds on how OTs and RNs are trained.